Bus, Train and Commercial Vehicle Accidents

 The Impact of Commercial Transportation Accidents

 Statistically, crashes involving commuter transportation or "common carriers" are rare.
 This type of transportation includes school buses, MARTA buses, mass transit, commuter trains, AMTRAK trains, subways, airplanes, charter buses and long-distance carriers.
 However, when accidents involving this type of transportation do occur, results can be much more serious than with a passenger car.
-Buses and railcars carry many people and they almost never have seatbelts creating dozens of potential victims in the event of an accident.
+Buses and rail cars carry many people and they almost never have seat belts creating dozens of potential victims in the event of an accident.
 In a serious Georgia bus or train accident, this can mean often highly preventable tragedy.
-Charles Scholle is an Atlanta, Georgia lawyer with significant expertise in representing the victims of serious accidents involving catastrophic injury.
+Atlanta bus, train accident lawyer Charles Scholle and the Scholle Law team of lawyers and legal professionals have significant expertise in representing the victims of serious accidents involving catastrophic injury.
+They have earned a reputation for excellence in law practice and have helped many clients over the years.
+Our client reviews tell the story of Scholle Law --- we represent bus, train and commercial vehicle accident victims with skill and care.

 Some common injuries resulting from commercial vehicle accidents can include: